 01 — The key questions for the Partner-Atlas

-RELEVANCE: What relevance does Uruguay have for Germany with regards to "strengthening a values and rules-based world order"?
+RELEVANCE: What relevance does Japan have for Germany in terms of bolstering the values-based and rule-based world order?

-WILLINGNESS: To what extent is Uruguay willing to work with Germany in realising this interest?
+WILLINGNESS: To what extent is Japan willing to work with Germany in realising this interest?

-STATUS QUO: How close is Germany and Uruguay's current cooperation in this area?
+STATUS QUO: How close is Germany and Japan's current cooperation in this area?

-POTENTIAL: What is the potential for strengthening the partnership between Germany and Uruguay in this area?
+POTENTIAL: What is the potential for strengthening the partnership between Germany and Japan in this area?